 Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 Tuesday night's Democratic presidential debate in Detroit was widely expected to pit the two leading progressives in the field against each other.
 Instead, Sens.
-Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts had each other's back in fending off the other eight aspirants on stage.
+Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts had each other's backs in fending off the other eight aspirants onstage.

 They gave as good as they got, and emerged at least as strong as either was going in.
 That was particularly good news for Sanders, who had been perceived as ceding ground to Warren in recent months.

-The question of the night was not so much, "Who's more progressive?"
-It was more, "Can the Democrats win in 2020 running on their most progressive policies?"
-In the end, both questions were left hanging in the air — to be continued.
+The question of the night was not so much, "Who's more progressive?" — it was more, "Can the Democrats win in 2020 running on their most progressive policies?"
+In the end, both questions were left hanging in the air: to be continued.

 Here are the big takeaways of Night 1 of the July debate:

-1. Sanders and Warren were allies not rivals.
+1. Sanders and Warren were allies, not rivals.

 It began when all 10 candidates were introduced by the CNN moderators, who brought them out in the order they qualified for the event (based on polling and donations).

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.